Jeffrey S. Simonoff profile photo

 New York, NY 10012

-Jeffrey Simonoff is a Professor of Statistics at New York University Stern School of Business.
-He teaches courses in statistics and data analysis, and regression and multivariate data analysis.
+Jeffrey Simonoff is Professor Emeritus of Statistics at New York University Stern School of Business.
+He taught courses in statistics and data analysis, and regression and multivariate data analysis.

 Dr. Simonoff received his Bachelor of Science from SUNY Stony Brook, and both a Master of Philosophy and Doctor of Philosophy in statistics from Yale University.